wyt3721/my_quant/README.md

-This is a demo of a stock callback visualization system
+This is a demo of a stock tradeback visualization system